 A number of banking institutions operate in the municipality.
-Notable among these are the Ghana Commercial Bank, Agriculture Development Bank, International

-Commercial Bank, Barclays and a number of Rural/Community Banks.
+Notable among these are the Ghana Commercial Bank, Agriculture Development Bank, International Commercial Bank, Barclays and a number of Rural/Community Banks.
 The Agona West district has a large pool of unemployed labour.
-The most dominant market centers of the district are Swedru and Nsuansa markets.
-These alone account for about 70% of the volume of trade in the district.
-Swedru in particular happens to be the commercial centre of-the entire region.
+Swedru happens to be the commercial centre of the entire region.
 However, the general marketing infrastructure to support the enormous wholesale and retail trading activities are extremely inadequate.